Homestead Food Operations

 Below is a summary of the current licensing requirements for home food operations.

 A homestead food license is no longer required if:

-- You only sell your non-potentially hazardous food from your own residence, from your own farmstand or at a farmer’s market; and,
+- You only sell your non-potentially hazardous food from your own residence, from your own farmstand, at a farmer's market or retail food store; and,

 Please be advised you can only make non-potentially hazardous food in your residential kitchen including but not limited to breads, rolls, muffins, cookies, brownies, double crusted fruit pies, candy and fudge, packaged dry products, jams and jellies.

 You cannot make potentially hazardous food in your home to offer to consumers.
 Examples of these foods are: cheesecakes, pumpkin pies, custards, soups, sandwiches and acidified or low acid foods such as pickles and relish.